 Clans are divided into of moiety; Lossa and Jiblo.
 For example, Disa clan belongs to Algana phratry as well as Lossa.
 Each half elect a leader called Hayu, so there are two Hayus for each clan.
-These men come from only a few senior clan, known as the bull clan.
+These men come from only a few senior clans, known as the bull clan.
 They must be of sound mind and body as well as exhibiting leadership qualities.
 The hayus act as judges and adjudicate in serious issues that affect their communities.
-They are therefore an important decision-makers in Gabra society.
+They are therefore important decision-makers in Gabbra society.
 A Hayu from a phratry is respected by all the people in other phratries.

-The Algana clan is the largest in Gabra tribe, Othola is one of the clan that is amongst Rendille and Gabra tribes in Northern Kenya.
+The Algana clan is the largest in Gabra tribe, Othola is one of the clans that are amongst Rendille and Gabra tribes in Northern Kenya.

 Normally, the descent of a clan can be traced back seven to eight generations, but some clans, such as the Rendil clan can be traced back just three generations.
 The founder of such “new” clans joined the Gabra from other ethnic groups, and these recruits are called galtu.

-The aspect of kinship is important in Gabra daily life, because each phratry has its own territory.
+The aspect of kinship is important in Gabra daily life because each phratry has its own territory.
 Thus, most of the Gabra are in contact with the members of their phratry in the course of their daily life.
 Moreover, most of the marriages are observed within the phratry.